 The Cruise Team at Milford Waterfront provides a warm welcome for passengers visiting Pembrokeshire.
 Shore side tourist information and entertainment are provided on Mackerel Quay, and guests are greeted by local dignitaries including the Mayor of Milford Haven and the Chair of Pembrokeshire County Council.

-Whilst the cruise companies pre-arrange excursions to popular locations including St Davids, Tenby and Carew Castle, many passengers do choose to come ashore and explore Milford Haven at their leisure.
+Whilst the cruise companies pre-arrange excursions to popular locations including St Davids, Tenby and Carew Castle, many passengers choose to come ashore and explore Milford Haven at their leisure.
 A complimentary shuttle bus is provided for each cruise call, and 2018 saw the introduction of a volunteer guide to bring our rich heritage to life in a more personal way.
-Cruise passengers enjoy free entry to Milford Haven Museum during their visit, and often call in to the businesses at Milford Waterfront to sample the wide selection of local food and drink available, and to pick up souvenirs from their travels.
+Cruise passengers enjoy free entry to Milford Haven Museum during their visit, explore the various walking trails connected to Milford Waterfront and often call in to the businesses at Milford Waterfront, sample the wide selection of local food and drink available and pick up souvenirs from their travels.

 Pembrokeshire is renowned for the great outdoors; the Pembrokeshire Coast Path National Trail boasts 186 miles of rugged and beautiful scenery to explore on foot, and the county’s shores are home to an enviable abundance of wildlife including sea birds, seals and even basking sharks and dolphins.
-There are lots of opportunities for cruise passengers to explore the area by sea, with Discover Coast & Cleddau Boat Trips or even taking the helm themselves with watersports activities such as kayaking and windsurfing.
+Cruise passengers wishing to get closer to the water, can enjoy stand up paddle boarding and kayaking at Milford Beach Activity Centre.